kadena-io/pact/docs/pact-functions.md

 *value*&nbsp;`<a>` *&rarr;*&nbsp;`string`

-Print a string, mainly to format newlines correctly
+Print a string, to format newlines correctly.

 ### rollback-tx {#rollback-tx}